sixhours-team/aws-lambda-jdbc-java/README.md

 ## Usage

-Build the project and create the Lambda function by uploading the deployment package.
+Build the project and create the Lambda function by uploading the *.zip* deployment package.